Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 *Pseudocode for GBFS looks like this*

-> 1. We start with a fronteir that contains the intitial state(our start point in the searc)
+> 1. We start with a fronteir that contains the intitial state(our start point in the search)

 > 2. Enter a loop

->> Is the fronter empty? <br> if yes there is no solution to this problem . return
+> 3. Is the fronter empty?
+>> if yes there is no solution to this problem . return

-> 3. Take a node from the fronteir *with the smallest h(n) value*
+> 4. Take a node from the fronteir **with the smallest h(n) value**

-> Check if this is the solution node by  doing a goal test on it
+> 5. Check if this is the solution node by  doing a goal test on it
 >> if yes return node as the solution
->> if not expand the node and add the children nodes to the fronteir *based on the value as provided by h(n) / heurtistic *
+>> if not expand the node and add the children nodes to the fronteir **based on the value as provided by h(n) / heurtistic **

 As you can see the code structure will be similar to the one described for out uninformed search examples but with a slight difference.